W. Michael Blumenthal Academy of the Jewish Museum Berlin

 Research, Discussion, Exchange of Ideas

-The academy is located in the Eric F. Ross building at the Fromet und Moses Mendelssohn-Platz across the street from the museum.
+The Academy is located in the Eric F. Ross building at the Fromet und Moses Mendelssohn-Platz across the street from the museum.
 The concept of the "Zwischenräume," developed by Daniel Libeskind, creates an architectural expansion of the current museum ensemble.
+In celebration of his 90th birthday, the academy was renamed the W. Michael Blumenthal Academy after our museum’s founding director in January 2016.

 Monday and Wednesday: 10 am to 7 pm